Plugins 〉Amazon Aurora

 To better explain this concept, consider a table like this:

-Using Format As Table with a Table Visualization
+Using Format data frames as Table with a Table Visualization

 When we render this same query with the time series visualization, we'll notice that the "neighborhood" and "city" fields collapse into 1 time series:

-Using Format As Table with a Time Series Visualization
+Using Format data frames as Table with a Time Series Visualization

-Using Format as Time Series with a Time Series Visualization
+Using Format data frames as Time Series with a Time Series Visualization

 When using Explore, Grafana renders your data using the appropriate time series or table visualization automatically when you change the format.
 With the query editor in dashboards, users control how to visualize the data.